knirirr/zooprism/README.md

 zooprism
 ========

-Gem for Redshift queries/management, in development.
+Gem for Redshift queries/management, almost certainly abandoned now.

 As the aws-sdk gem appears not to work, this gem assumes the presence of the aws command line services, with a config file in ~/.aws/config.